simgrid/simgrid/docs/source/Configuring_SimGrid.rst

        ...
    }

-To speed up execution, we use a counter to keep track on how often we already checked if the handle is now valid or not.
+To speed up execution, we use a counter to keep track of how often we checked if the handle is now valid or not.
 Hence, we actually use counter*SLEEP_TIME, that is, the time MPI_Test() causes the process to sleep increases linearly with the number of previously failed tests.
 This behavior can be disabled by setting